 With VCO, the caller speaks directly to the other person, but reads the response typed

 by the CA.

 With HCO, the caller listens to the other caller, but types his or her response.

-The CAs are professional; conversations are relayed word for word and are confidential.
-Telecommunication
+The CAs are professional.
+They will relay your conversations word for word and are

 Other assistive communication devices

 Some other assistive communication devices for the hearing- or speech-impaired include:

 TDDs allow you to call another person who has a TDD and type messages that are displayed

 on a visual screen.
 TDDs come in a variety of models and can also be used with telecommunication

 Another telephone device, a telecoil, can be used with certain hearing aids.
 The telecoil